Clabber (food): History

 Clabber was brought to the American South by the Ulster Scots who settled in the Appalachian Mountains.
 Clabber is still sometimes referred to as bonny clabber (originally "bainne clábair" (thickened milk), from Gaelic bainne—milk, and clábair—sour milk or milk of the churn dash).
 Clabber passed into Scots and Hiberno-English dialects, meaning wet, gooey mud, though it is commonly used now in the noun form to refer to the food or in the verb form "to curdle".

 In rural areas of the Southern United States, it was commonly eaten for breakfast with brown sugar, nutmeg, cinnamon, or molasses added.
 Some people also eat it with fruit or black pepper and cream.

 Clabber was sometimes served with a specialized spoon.
 This is a serving utensil formed with the handle made at a 90-degree angle from the spoon bowl, to accommodate the manner in which clabber had to be ladled out of the container in which it formed.

 Similar foods

-Similar foods are the South African amasi, German Dickmilch (thick milk), Scandinavian filmjölk, Russian prostokvasha, Lithuanian rūgpienis, Latvian rūgušpiens, Polish zsiadłe mleko and Hungarian aludttej.
+Similar foods are the South African amasi, German Dickmilch (thick milk), Scandinavian filmjölk, Finnish viili, Russian prostokvasha, Lithuanian rūgpienis, Latvian rūgušpiens, Polish zsiadłe mleko, and Hungarian aludttej.